ASCOM and the Astro-Physics V2 ASCOM Driver

 The ASCOM platform and the AP V2 ASCOM driver are not required to run PulseGuide by Ray Gralak of Sirius Imaging, and they are certainly not required for control of the mount with the Astro-Physics GTO Keypad.
 However, the platform and driver are required for PEMPro (also by Ray Gralak), ACP (by DC3 Dreams), and other programs, and are extremely useful for anyone wishing to control their mount from an external Windows computer.
 Most advanced planetarium and telescope control software packages have an option to use the ASCOM platform, or else they require it outright.
 (Note that these options are referred to as "telescope" control, but the telescope is just along for the ride.
 It is the mount that is being controlled.)
 We recommend that you select the ASCOM interface if it is an option in your software.
-The ASCOM option will be called the Telescope API (Application Programming Interface) This API will then allow you to use the Astro-Physics V2 Driver.
 The ASCOM Platform and the AP V2 driver will provide you with more comprehensive and fail-safe control of your mount.

 The Astro-Physics V2 driver has been developed for Astro-Physics by Ray Gralak of Sirius Imaging.
 Unlike the earlier driver, this V2 driver is now fully owned and supported by Astro-Physics.
 It has been through rigorous testing and is being treated as an on-going project.
 We thank Ajai Sehgal for the first driver, which he developed on his own.
 It was a monumental effort that has served our customers well for many years.
 The new V2 driver, however, is much more fully developed and takes advantage of the advances to the ASCOM platform.
 If you are currently using the old driver, we strongly suggest that you upgrade.
 Check out the Features of the Astro-Physics V2 Driver that differrentiate it from the earlier driver.

 We also advise you to keep your ASCOM updated to the latest version.
-At the publication of this webpage, ASCOM is at platform 6SP1.
+At the publication of this webpage, ASCOM is at Platform 6.2.
 This is a major upgrade from Platform 5.x.
 For a complete listing of the revisions to the standard, go to the ASCOM History Page.

 Installing and Updating the ASCOM Platform, Astro-Physics V2 Driver and other Components